derek-watson14/Thunderstruck/Project_Planning/PAGE_TESTING.md

 ## Title: Deck Overview
 - **Description:** This page is an overview of a specific deck.
 The user will see a thumbnail view of each card, view "correct"/"incorrect" score of each card, and the option to click "Start Studying".
 - **Parameters:** deck_id, user_id `/deck/overview?deckid=<deck_id>&userid=<user_id>`
-- **Data:** GET: deck name, card count, all associated cards (front_text & back_text), all associated card scores for current user
+- **Data:** GET: deck name, card count, all associated cards (front_text), all associated card scores for current user
 - **Link Destinations:** My_Decks | Study_Deck | Deck_Editor | Homepage_Login (upon logout)
 - **Tests:**

 1. Does the page title "Deck Overview" properly render?
 2. Does the css formatting properly render?
 3. If the user has created a Deck, do the card images render?
 Is the correct text displayed for the front of the card?
 Are there the correct number of cards?
-4. Does the page title "Deck Overview' properly render?
-5. Does the css formatting properly render?
-6. Is there a button to view "correct/incorrect" score of each card?
+4. Does the deck overview properly display "correct/incorrect" score of each card?
-7. Does the deck "score" properly display?
+5. Does the deck total "score" properly display?
-8. Is there a button to to "Start Studying?"
+6. Is there a button to to "Start Studying?"

 **Mockup:**